Midnight Run

 Midnight Run is a volunteer organization dedicated to finding common ground between the housed and the homeless.

-If you would like to participate, please email Father George by CLICKING HERE
+If you would like to participate, please email Father George by CLICKING HERE or call the church office (914) 967-2838.

 If you are interested in joining us to help with preparation and or to join us on the actual Run, please contact Rev. Presbyter George Hazlaris by Clicking Here.
 We look forward to another blessed evening of service together!